vestrel00/contacts-android/docs/other/get-set-remove-contact-raw-contact-photo.md

 There are two ways to set Contact or RawContact photo.

+> ⚠️ Make sure that the Contact instances you are performing these operations on came from a query
+> that included all fields from `Fields.PrimaryPhotoHolder`.
+Otherwise, the incorrect child
+> RawContact's photo may be set (in case the Contact has more than one child RawContact).

 ### Using extension functions

 This can only be done for existing Contacts/RawContacts.